makersacademy/bowling-challenge/README.md

 I would also be interested to see what building the game, and just putting all the rolls in an array would be like.

+## Rules<a name= "rules"></a>

+#### Strikes

+The player has a strike if he knocks down all 10 pins with the first roll in a frame.
+The frame ends immediately (since there are no pins left for a second roll).
+The bonus for that frame is the number of pins knocked down by the next two rolls.
+That would be the next frame, unless the player rolls another strike.

+#### Spares

+The player has a spare if the knocks down all 10 pins with the two rolls of a frame.
+The bonus for that frame is the number of pins knocked down by the next roll (first roll of next frame).
+10th frame

+#### Normal
+If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
+But they can never roll more than 3 balls in the 10th frame.
+The additional rolls only count for the bonus not for the regular frame count.

 ## Setup <a name= "setup"></a>
 -------